TypeCellOS/TypeCell/docs/interactive-introduction.md

 }

 // Numbers indicating the number of wet food cans and dry food packs to prepare.
-// E.g. dryFoodToPrepare is the sum of cansPerWeek across neighbors where prefersDryFood is true. let dryFoodToPrepare = 0;
+// E.g. dryFoodToPrepare is the sum of cansPerWeek across neighbors where
+// prefersDryFood is true.
+export let dryFoodToPrepare = 0;
-let wetFoodToPrepare = 0;
+export let wetFoodToPrepare = 0;

 for (let i = 0; i < $.neighbors.length; i++) {
   if ($.neighbors[i] !== undefined && "foodPerWeek" in $.neighbors[i]) {